Holomorphic functions on geometrically finite quotients of the ball: Quotients of negatively curved Kähler-Hadamard manifolds

 \subsection{Compact subvarieties of positive dimension of $X/\Gamma$}

-We now summarize known criteria for asserting that $X/\Gamma$ does not admit a compact subvariety of positive dimension.
+We now summarize known criteria for asserting that $X/\Gamma$ does not contain a compact subvariety of positive dimension.

-\begin{proposition} Let $(X,\omega)$ be a simply connected complete Kähler manifold with sectional curvature bounded above by $-1$, and $\Gamma$ a group acting freely and properly discontinuously by holomorphic isometries on $X$.
+\begin{proposition} Let $(X,\omega)$ be a simply connected complete Kähler manifold with sectional curvature bounded above by $-1$, and $\Gamma$ be a group acting freely and properly discontinuously by holomorphic isometries on $X$.
 Denote by $d$ the Riemannian distance associated with $\omega$.
-Then each one of the following condition is sufficient to assert that $X/\Gamma$ does not admit a compact subvariety of positive dimension.\begin{enumerate}[label=(\alph*)] \item The group $\Gamma$ is parabolic. \item The critical exponent of $\Gamma$ satisfies $\delta(\Gamma)<2$. \item There exists a $\Gamma$-invariant geodesically convex subset $C$ of $X$ which is included in a totally real submanifold $M$ of $X$. \item The Kähler form $\omega$ is exact on $X/\Gamma$. \item The cohomology group $H^{2}(\Gamma,\R)$ vanishes. \item There is a complete vector field on $X/\Gamma$ whose flow contracts complex subspaces. \end{enumerate} \end{proposition}
+Then each one of the following condition is sufficient to assert that $X/\Gamma$ does not contain a compact subvariety of positive dimension.\begin{enumerate}[label=(\alph*)] \item The group $\Gamma$ is parabolic in the sense that all its elements are parabolic isometries fixing the same point in $\partial X$. \item The critical exponent of $\Gamma$ satisfies $\delta(\Gamma)<2$. \item There exists a $\Gamma$-invariant geodesically convex subset $C$ of $X$ which is included in a totally real submanifold $M$ of $X$. \item The Kähler form $\omega$ is exact on $X/\Gamma$. \item The cohomology group $H^{2}(\Gamma,\R)$ vanishes. \item There is a complete vector field on $X/\Gamma$ whose flow contracts complex subspaces. \end{enumerate} \end{proposition}